surf-eds/one-button-compute/example/README.md

 # Multiple directories

-Example outputs on file for each input directory.
+Example outputs a single file for each input directory.

 ## Local